jesper-friis/emmo-units/README.md

 information about e.g. unit conversions), respectively.
 Maybe iupacDoi should be placed under rdfs:isDefinedBy instead.
 They can probably also be named better.
-They are currently only used in emmo-si-units.owl, but could be used more widely in EMMO.
+They are currently only used in emmo-si-units.owl and emmo-physical-constants.owl, but could be used more widely in EMMO.

 ### domains/emmo-datatypes.owl
 This is an early draft for formalising data types and